 Do men and women do equal amounts of housework and child care today or is there evidence of a dual burden for women?
 What do the trends suggest about women’s empowerment?

-There is evidence that the domestic division of labour has become more equal over time, especially since the 1950s.
+The domestic division of labour has become more since the 1950s.

 - Numerous surveys carried out since the 1950s show a narrowing of the gender gap in the domestic division of laobur.

 - Liberal Feminists and Young and Wilmott would argue that this is because more women are in paid work and families become more symmetrical.